-Document or file Pages in which Confidential Information is Found, if Summary of Legal Basis for Confidentiality Protection, if Date Filed applicable applicable 1 Generation Stabilization Plan dated August 15, 2023 Pictures on pages 4, 10 and 11 of Exhibit 1.
+Document or file Pages in which Confidential Summary of Legal Basis for Date Filed Information is Found, if Confidentiality Protection, if applicable applicable 1 Generation Stabilization Plan dated October 2, 2023 Pictures on pages 3, 10 and 11 of Exhibit 1.
 Critical Energy Infrastructure Information 18 C.F.R. § 388.113; 6 U.S.C. §§ 671- 674.
-August 15, 2023
+October 16, 2023 monthly updated reports on the Stabilization Plan, and grant the request for confidential treatment that is included in this Motion.

-WHEREFORE, LUMA respectfully requests that this Energy Bureau take notice of the aforementioned, accept the Nineteenth Update submitted as Exhibit 1 to this Motion, deem that

-LUMA complied with that portion of the October 12th Order that requires submission of bimonthly updated reports on the Stabilization Plan, and grant the request for confidential treatment that is included in this Motion.
+WHEREFORE, LUMA respectfully requests that this Energy Bureau take notice of the aforementioned, accept the Twenty- Third Update submitted as Exhibit 1 to this Motion, deem that LUMA complied with that portion of the October 12th Order that requires submission of bi-